Skip to main content

 • Meeting Capabilities: Cannot send the Jump notetaker to meetings, as they are not primarily meeting with clients.

-• Access & Visibility: Can help review pre-meeting prep, sync notes and tasks for other Jump users.
+• Access & Visibility: Can help review pre-meeting prep and sync notes and tasks for Full users

-If you have Lite Seat users on your account, you can grant them access to other users upcoming and AI processed meetings by following the instructions found in this help center article.
+Note: If you have Lite users on your account, you can grant them access to Full users' upcoming and AI-processed meetings by following the instructions found in this help center article.

 Automations are the main difference between Full and Lite seats.
-Full seat users rely on automations to generate and distribute meeting notes, whereas Lite seat users have limited access focused on review and support:
+Full seat users rely on automations to generate pre-meeting prep, meeting notes, follow-up tasks, and more.
+Lite seat users have limited access to automations, with their capabilities focused on review and support:

-• Full Seat: Gains a range of automations to streamline note-taking and follow-ups.
+• Full Seat: Access to a range of automations to streamline note-taking and follow-ups.

-• Lite Seat: Can still collaborate and support the team, but does not have automations since they don't meet with clients.
+• Lite Seat: Can collaborate and support the team, but does not have automation capabilities.

 Did this answer your question?